simvue-io/docs/docs/python-client.md

 ```
 In this case it is not necessary to explicitly run `run.close()`.

 If a code crashes without calling `close()` after a few minutes the state of the run will change to `lost`.
-If a code is
-killed by control-c or SIGINT the state will change to `terminated`.